Learning Feature Embeddings for Discriminant Model based Tracking: Related Work

 \subsection{Siamese Network Based Trackers}

-Recently, the Siamese network based trackers~\cite{SINT,SiamFC,RASNet,SiamRPN,DaSiamRPN,SiamRPN++,SPM,SiamRPN+,SiamGCN} have received significant attentions for their well-balanced tracking accuracy and efficiency.
-These trackers model visual object tracking as a similarity learning problem and apply the Siamese network to it.
-By comparing the target image patch with the candidate patches in a search region, they can track the object to the location where the highest similarity score is obtained.
-A notable characteristics of such trackers is that they do not need online learning and update, thus they can run at high-speed in inference.
-Specifically, SiamFC~\cite{SiamFC} employs a fully-convolutional Siamese network to extract features, and uses a simple cross-correlation layer to perform dense and efficient sliding-window evaluation in the search region.
-RASNet~\cite{RASNet} proposes to learn attentions for SiamFC.
-SiamRPN~\cite{SiamRPN} enhances tracking performance by adding a region proposal subnetwork after the Siamese network.
-SPM~\cite{SPM} presents a coarse-to-fine tracking framework based on SiamRPN.
-SiamRPN++~\cite{SiamRPN++} enables SiamRPN to benefit from deeper networks.
-Even though these trackers achieve the state-of-the-art performance on multiple challenging benchmarks, a key limitation is their inability to incorporate information from the background region to improve the discriminative power of their models online.
+Recently, Siamese network based trackers~\cite{SINT,SiamFC,SiamDCN} have received much attention for their well-balanced accuracy and speed.
+These trackers treat visual tracking as a problem of similarity learning.
+By comparing the target image patch with the candidate patches in a search region, they consider the candidate with the highest similarity score as the target object.
+A notable characteristic of such trackers is that they do not perform online learning and update, achieving high FPS in online tracking.
+Typically, SiamFC~\cite{SiamFC} employed a fully-convolutional Siamese network to extract features and then used a simple cross-correlation layer to evaluate the candidates in a search region in a dense and efficient sliding-window way.
+GCT~\cite{SiamGCN} introduced the graph convolution into SiamFC.
+SiamRPN~\cite{SiamRPN} enhanced the accuracy of SiamFC by adding a region proposal sub-network after the Siamese network.
+CRPN~\cite{CSiamRPN} improved the accuracy of SiamRPN using a cascade structure.
+SiamDW~\cite{SiamRPN} and SiamRPN++~\cite{SiamRPN++} enabled SiamRPN to benefit from deeper and wider networks.
+Even though these trackers achieve state-of-the-art performance on many benchmarks, a key limitation they share is their inability to integrate background in an online and adaptive way to improve their discriminative power.
+Therefore, they are severely affected by heavy background clutters, hindering the further improvement of localization accuracy.

+Different from Siamese trackers, our DCFST can integrate background in an online and adaptive way through training discriminant models.
+Therefore, it is more robust to background clutters than Siamese trackers.